wpswings/pdf-generator-for-wp/readme.txt

 == Upgrade Notice ==

-= 1.0.8 - Released on 24 June 2022 =
+= 1.0.9 - Released on 21 July 2022 =

-* New : Added Footer Customization (Author, Date and Title)
+* New : Export PDF( Post, Pages and Product) in  Bulk  from Admin Dashboard
-* New : Added Show Multiple Images In A Single Row
-* New : Added Show Meta Fields Row Wise
 * Fix :  Minor Bug Fixes